capacitor-community/bluetooth-le/README.md

 npx cap sync
 ```

+### iOS

 On iOS, add the `NSBluetoothAlwaysUsageDescription` to `Info.plist`, otherwise the app will crash when trying to use Bluetooth (see [here](https://developer.apple.com/documentation/corebluetooth)).

+If the app needs to use Bluetooth while it is in the background, you also have to add `bluetooth-central` to `UIBackgroundModes` (for details see [here](https://developer.apple.com/documentation/bundleresources/information_property_list/uibackgroundmodes)).

 `./ios/App/App/Info.plist`: